 - Richard Vortmann (Term expires May 2017): Richard is serving in the ITOC position for a chief executive officer or person in a similar senior-level decision-making position, of a major private sector employer with demonstrated experience in leading a large organization.
 He has over 30 years of experience in the fields of financial management and strategic planning, including over 22 years as President of National Steel and Shipbuilding Company (NASSCO) and six years as Vice President of General Dynamics Corporation.
 He has served as a member of numerous boards including the San Diego Regional Economic Development Corporation and Scripps Health, among others.
 Most recently, he also served as Interim President and Chief Executive Officer of the San Diego Regional Chamber of Commerce.
 Richard lives in the La Jolla area of San Diego.

-ITOC Bylaws authorize the current ITOC Chair, Jonathan Tibbitts, to serve as the primary spokesperson for ITOC.
+ITOC bylaws authorize the current ITOC Chair, Stewart Halpern, to serve as the primary spokesperson for ITOC.

 If you would like to be notified of future vacancies on ITOC, or if you have comments, questions, or suggestions for the Committee, please contact firstname.lastname@example.org.